 Option 4: Hire a pro.
-Everyone is photographer these days, but not everyone is a great photographer.
-If you want truly great vacation photos and don’t have the time or energy to practice and learn, a professional is the way to go.
+Everyone is a photographer these days, but not everyone is a great photographer.
+If you want truly great vacation photos and don’t have the time or energy to practice and learn, a professional is a way to go.
 Even if you do take amazing photos there are still advantages to hiring it out.
 Resorts often have someone on staff and can arrange it all for you.
 If you have the time however you’ll often get better rates with someone local.
 One option available in most countries is Flytographer.
 They specialize in vacation photos so are sure to know a few great spots.
 If you are taking the trip of a lifetime, making your memories last is often worth the splurge.

-Pros: Professional, display worthy photos, local photographers usually know the best spots.
-Cons: Added Expense
+Pros: Professional, display-worthy photos, local photographers usually know the best spots.
+Cons: Added (sometimes significant) Expense

 Bonus composition tip: I have a friend who picked up her life, moved to Switzerland and became a day trader just like that.
 She goes on amazing adventures all over Europe but her photos used to all look the same.
 Why?
-In every photo she would stand in the center of the frame, close to the camera, and smile directly into the lens.
+In every photo, she would stand in the center of the frame, close to the camera, and smile directly into the lens.
 Don’t do that, at least not ALL the time.
-For starters, it usually blocks the monument or whatever view your trying to showcase.
+For starters, it usually blocks the monument or whatever view you’re trying to showcase.
 Take a few steps back (or use a wide angle lens) so that it looks like you’re in the scene instead of overshadowing it.
 Photos are often more pleasing when the subject occupies a third of the photo.
 You can read more about the rule of thirds here.
-In any case, photo variety is always a good thing.
-Stay tuned for more tips and tricks to getting the most out of your vacation photos!
-Subscribe below to make sure you don’t miss it!
+In any case, photo variety is always a good thing!

 Remember to bring your camera along for the little moments on your trip too!
-Vacations are as much about quality family time as they are about amazing experiences.
-By the way, this is the remote I keep raving about: AmazonBasics Wireless Remote Control for Canon Digital SLR Cameras
+Vacations are as much about quality family time as they are about new experiences.